-- The Cornwall Local Plan: Strategic Policies 2010-2030 (LP:SP) This is the emerging plan for the county which is at a very advanced stage - 3.2.
-This NDP has been prepared in accordance with the NPPF from March 2012; The Cornwall LP:SP May 2016 Examination version; Neighbourhood Planning Regulations 2012 and the European Directive on Strategic Environmental Assessment 2004. - 3.3.
+- The Cornwall Local Plan: Strategic Policies 2010-2030 (LP:SP) This is the plan for the county which was adopted in late 2016 - 3.2.
+This NDP has been prepared in accordance with the NPPF from March 2012; The Cornwall LP:SP (adopted 2016); Neighbourhood Planning Regulations 2012 and the European Directive on Strategic Environmental Assessment 2004. - 3.3.
 In line with Cornwall LP:SP, this NDP will cover the period from its acceptance by the Council to 2030. - 3.4.
 Once an NDP is submitted it will then be subject to an independent examination.
 It must demonstrate that the policies contained are consistent with the basic conditions of all of these guides. - 3.5.
 The Parish of South Hill lies within the Caradon Community Network Area (CNA), one of 19 CNA's in Cornwall.
 The Cornwall LP:SP allocates 480 new dwellings to the main town of Callington with the remaining parishes co-ordinating to ensure that the remaining requirement of 510 dwellings is met.